Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/han_race_note.md

 ## EQ
 'string[]'
-Determines when a new character of this race spawns, what kind of equipment they get spawned with. all = All their equipment slots gets stuff. blank = They get nothing.
+Determines when a new character of this race spawns what kind of equipment they get spawned with.
+EQ is an alternate way to enable equipments assignment when creating characters, in this case you can fill in anything.
+Two usual options are "all" and blank.

 ## sex
 `int`